gentritbiba/gentritbiba/README.md

 ### Software Engineer | Freelancer At Upwork

 - Used different technologies to create solutions for a variety of problems
-- Work in projects that required proficiency in Node.js, PHP, ReactJS, Python etc.
+- Work in projects that required proficiency in Node.js, PHP, ReactJS, Python, WebRTC etc.
 - Orchestrated efficient large-scale software deployments, including testing features and correcting code.
 - Reviewed project specifications and designed technology solutions that met or exceeded performance expectations.
 - Consulted regularly with internal customers on application development project status, new project proposals and software-related technical issues.